zotbins/ZotBins_RaspPi/README.md

 - "binID" refers to the raspberry pi ID.
 This is assigned through you or your organization
 - "tippersurl" is the api call used to upload to the local server

+### ZotBins Team Users
+If you have all the configuration files on the raspberry pi (not on this repository for security reasons) and wish to send data to the [TIPPERS](http://tippersweb.ics.uci.edu/) database, please run the program as is.

 ## General Debugging
 Everytime `ZBinMain.py`is run, a log report is created, detailing bin startup and errors.
 It can be found in the `/logs` of the `ZotBins_RaspPi` folder

 ### Error Messages
-Optionally you can add another file to configure error reports.
+Optionally, you can add another file to configure error reports.
 `"errorData.json"` can be used to generate more detailed reports of your errors.
 ```json
 {"data": ["binID": "<binID>", "tippersurl": "<api call>", "<flags>,"],